 Cornell shuts down its Ithaca campus after significant signs of omicron variant found

-In an online letter to students, Cornell University President Martha Pollack said the campus' COVID-19 testing lab team detected evidence of the omicron variant "in a significant number of Monday's positive student samples."
+In an online letter to students, Cornell University President Martha Pollack said the campus's COVID-19 testing lab team detected evidence of the omicron variant "in a significant number of Monday's positive student samples."

 Because of the closures across campus, Pollack said all final exams for the fall semester will be moved online and all campus activities, including campus athletics, are canceled.
 The school's libraries are also closed for students.